All posts filed under: Maharashtra

 It was then my first visit to Mumbai.
 And hence everything i was laying my eyes on went deeper than only seeing.
 I was hearing, more.
 Walking more.
 A place that promises light to your dreams ever since you earned consciousness, a place known for many a rags to riches story.
 Famous or infamous for world’s second largest Film Industry.
 I was there looking at every action, motion, observing how people move, react, are.
 Yet, I hadn’t been able to go out much then in Mumbai.
 One thing that i had loved walking in mumbai were the dairy shops where you would get Chai from the fresh milk.
 So one day while having malai/cream chai at a milk dairy I had started having a liking for, only because there was a beautiful big peepal tree I could sit under.
 And secondly. unlike in north India where there is milk a plenty but there is no way you can sit and enjoy different variations of milk in a dairy shop.
 Mumbai seemed to be bathing in …

-The Lovers
+The Lovers Of Aurangabad

 Where are the lovers?
-The ones who roamed and flew kisses at each passing nightingale; that one who promised me the movies and stilts on the Valentines.
+The ones who roamed and flew kisses at each passing nightingale; that one who promised me the movies and photographs on the Valentines.
 I haven’t seen none and I don’t think one would come, instead i called him last night, in my sleep.
 His year began with a cold shower last valentines morning, of course it was February, of course it was cold.
 For many years he dismissed the day of love by saying saint valentines’s mother was a pagan and did not believe in Christ herself, rather was in love with a tree outside her home.
 So he, my boyfriend decided to love a tree that stood outside their home.
-You know trees also have gender right!
-Also because his mother would rebel of even thinking about going outside, once she was walking on a street, and just when she reached at the centre of a four way, she yelled out loud saying I detest this urban theatre, Every one is a clone of the other.
+You know trees have gender right!
+Also because his mother would rebel of even thinking about going outside, once she was walking on a street, and just when she reached at the centre of a four way crossing, she yelled out loud saying I detest this urban theatre, Every one is a clone of the other.
 Look a likes, inside …

 In love with Sipna